Watts Hospital

 African American Museum & Library at Oakland (Oakland, Calif.)

-By 1938 the Linden St. Y had a membership of over 750.
+By 1938, the Linden St. Y had a membership of over 750.

-For almost 25 years, the Linden Branch existed as a segregated facility.
-Following a national policy change in 1944, the board of the Oakland Y.W.C.A. integrated the Linden Street Y.
+For almost 25 years, the Linden Branch was a segregated facility.
+In 1944, following a national policy change, the Oakland YWCA board integrated the Linden Street Y.

 “to make its program available to all women and girls irrespective of race, creed or color”

-The name was changed to West Oakland Center Y.W.C.A.
+The name was changed to West Oakland Center YWCA.

-Group of men and women sitting on a wall in front of Linden Branch Y.W.C.A – circa the 1930s.
+A group of men and women is sitting on a wall in front of Linden Branch Y.W.C.A – circa the 1930s.
 African American Museum & Library at Oakland (Oakland, Calif.

 Black y's